jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ## Developer's steps:

-At the high level the generic steps for a given application look like:
+At the high level the generic steps for a given application are:

 * [Create custom task](#define-tasks) or install existing reusable Tasks
 * Create [PipelineResources](#define-resources) to specify the github source repository and the docker image name.